-Yesterday evening Ruby Slipper and Kreatrix attended another quality session run by The Hive at The Order of Melbourne.
+Yesterday evening Ruby Assembly and Kreatrix attended another quality session run by The Hive at The Order of Melbourne.
 The featured entrepreneur this month was Tom Griffith from Emma & Tom’s Lifejuice.

 The Hive events are always a terrific forum to meet Melbourne’s brightest and most interested networkers in marketing and communications.
 I happily grabbed my drinkie and began to chat away, before listening to the interesting and quietly confident Tom Griffith.
 Tom began by discussing his corporate career prior to Emma and Tom’s, and noted that neither Emma nor himself were what we’d traditionally conceive of as ‘entrepreneurs’.
 Tom previously worked for the NAB, UK supermarket chain Tesco, and also consulted on a UN board post the first stage of the Iraq War.
 Varied, right?

 Prior to beginning Emma and Tom’s, there was a full year of home research on the product itself as well as its packaging.
 More than just the product however, Tom noted that they needed to spend time clearly articulating their ‘brand positioning’.
 Emma and Tom’s position included concept such as ‘straight up’, ‘alive’, ‘healthy’ and ‘happy’.
 This is probably a great time to sit down and think about where your own business brand sits.
 Ruby Assembly’s key concept is ‘magic’ – tell us what your brand position is?